Sjeiti/ronvalstarnl/src/data/markdown/post_random-in-css.md

   related: experiment-ladybugs
 -->

-# No random in CSS
+# Random in CSS

 CSS has functions; you can calculate values.
 Apart from basic adding, subtracting, đividing and multiplying, you can also use `max`, `min` and even do trigonomic calculations with `sin` and `cos`.

 This can be very useful for use in conjunction with CSS properties.
 You can, for instance, apply a `transform: rotate(var(--degrees));`, and split those degrees in x- and y-offsets using `sin(calc(var(--degrees)/180*pi))`.

-I've made a small example with these cute little ladybugs, because I detest aphids and their filthy ability to reproduce asexually.
+I've made a small example with [these cute little ladybugs](/experiment-ladybugs), because I detest aphids and their filthy ability to reproduce asexually.
 The ladybug is a single element that is rotated by a `--degrees` property.
 The coloring is a background with layered radial gradients, where the highlight and shadow are moves by calculating the offset from that `--degrees` property.
 The box-shadow uses the same x- and y-offsets.

 ```CSS